The Biggest Public Library supported reading challenge in Australia

 For all media enquiries please email christine.peters@plv.org.au

-Yes!
-All library services in Victoria and Tasmania participate each year.
-A select number of libraries in Queensland, New South Wales and South Australia will also participate.
+All library services in Victoria and Tasmania deliver the program each year.
+A select number of libraries in Queensland, New South Wales and South Australia also participate, with more joining in each year.
 Please contact your local library for more information.

 Who can participate?